Image Sequence Stimuli

 - Optional: enable Randomize sequence order to shuffle the list for each participation session.

-- Optional: enable Auto-advance and set "Advance after (seconds)".
+- Optional: enable Auto-advance and set "Advance after (ms)".
 Even with auto-advance, the participant can still click Next to proceed.

 - Click Save.